Read Time 8 Minutes

 THIS NIGHT IS ONLY THE BEGINNING

-So often, at Christmas time, we stop at the birth on that starry night.
+So often, at Christmas time, we stop at the birth of Jesus on a starry night.
 Yet the true miracle only begins there . . .

 JOHN THE BAPTIST knew the story . . .